anoved/ReadingListReader/README.md

 # Example Scripts

-Two Python scripts based on `readinglistlib` are provided as examples. `readinglistreader.py` dumps your Reading List in tabular or "bookmarks" format. `readinglist2instapaper.py` adds your unread Reading List items to your Instapaper queue.
+Two Python scripts based on `readinglistlib` are provided as examples. `readinglistreader.py` dumps your Reading List in tabular or "bookmarks" format. `readinglist2instapaper.py` adds your unread Reading List items to your Instapaper queue. `readinglist2html.py` dumps your Reading List to a simple HTML list.
 Details below.

 An AppleScript bundle called [Send Reading List to Instapaper](https://github.com/anoved/ReadingListReader/tree/master/Send%20Reading%20List%20to%20Instapaper) is also available.
 It provides a somewhat more user-friendly interface to `readinglist2instapaper.py`: